alpha-omega-corp/bunapp-api/README.md

 The `callback` function allows you to access [`app *App`](https://github.com/alpha-omega-corp/bunapp-api/blob/production/app/app.go)'s context, properties and handlers.

-To start this new `httphandlers` application call the public `Bootstrap` function from the `cmd/main.go` file.
+To start this new `example` application call the public `Bootstrap` function from the `cmd/main.go` file.

 ```golang
 package main